drsahin/jenkinsfile-pipeline-project/README.md

-## Part 4 - Creating a Pipeline with Poll SCM
+##- Creating a Pipeline with Poll SCM

 - Go to the Jenkins dashboard and click on `New Item` to create a pipeline.